xieyu/vim-assist/readme.md

 ##TEST##
-I use it dailly  on linux platform.  have problem on Mac os now and will fix it later. not test it windows yet.
+I use it dailly on linux platform and Mac os. not test it windows yet.

 ##TODO##